xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

   * 6. Result - Paste is successful

 7.30 Visible move doesn't affect sequence diagram
-* Cut InvisibleExternalEntity in FailureCasesComponentPackage and paste into Destination package.
+* Cut Sequences in FailureCasesComponentPackage and paste into Destination package.
 * Verify InvisibleExternalEntity and Bridge1 aren't downgraded in Sequences package in FailureCasesComponentPackage

 7.31 Non-visible move causes downgrades on sequence diagram
-* Cut InvisibleExternalEntity in FailureCasesComponentPackage and paste into DestinationComponentPackage.
+* Cut Sequences in FailureCasesComponentPackage and paste into DestinationComponentPackage.
 * Downgrade message is shown for InvisibleExternalEntity and Bridge1
 * InvisibleExternalEntity and Bridge1 references in Sequences package in FailureCasesComponentPackage are changed to be Informal